yurei-dll/openai-tunnel-kit/README.md

 `~/.config/systemd/user/tunnel-client@.service`, reloads the user manager, and enables and starts the requested instance.
 The unit uses `Restart=on-failure` and is enabled under `default.target`.

+Before changing systemd state, `service install` requires one usable API-key
+source: either a non-empty profile value or an encrypted credential that can be decrypted on the current host.
+Missing, conflicting, and undecryptable credentials stop installation with an actionable error. `--force` overrides that guardrail and prints a warning; it is intended for deliberate diagnostics, not normal setup.

 `service uninstall` disables and stops the instance but retains its reproducible config.
 Add `--purge` to delete the profile files too.